Guimaras State University: History

-Annexes
+External Campuses

-The Guimaras State University has two annexes: Mosqueda Annex (in Alaguisoc, Jordan, Guimaras; Jordan is the primary gateway of logistics, investments promotion and global transshipment center of the province) and the Baterna Annex (in Constancia, San Lorenzo, Guimaras; San Lorenzo is the renewable energy, agri-fishery processing and support services center of the province).
+The Guimaras State University has two external campuses: Mosqueda Campus in Alaguisoc, Jordan, Guimaras and the Baterna Campus in Constancia, San Lorenzo, Guimaras.

-Mosqueda Annex.
-By virtue of Republic Act 9138, the Western Visayas College of Science and Technology* (WVCST)-Guimaras Extension Campus in Alaguisoc, Jordan was officially turned over to the Guimaras State College during the celebration of the annual Manggahan Festival in May 2002.
+Mosqueda Campus was created by virtue of Republic Act 9138, the Western Visayas College of Science and Technology (WVCST) - Guimaras Extension Campus in Alaguisoc, Jordan was officially turned over to the Guimaras State College during the celebration of the annual Manggahan Festival in May 2002.

-The University Mosqueda Annex has an enrollment of about 864 students.
-It offers Master of Public Administration and Master of Education, Bachelor of Industrial Technology, Bachelor of Elementary and Secondary Education, Bachelor of Science in Business Administration, Bachelor of Science in Criminology, Bachelor of Science in Information Technology and Bachelor in Industrial Technology.

-Baterna Annex.
-The University Baterna Annex in Constancia, San Lorenzo is now the host of the College of Agriculture and Fisheries, pursuant to its mandate as provided in RA 9138.
+The Mosqueda Campus has 2 colleges: